Hovenden House, Barn and Abolition Hall: History

-Maulsby

-Merchant Maulsby Jr. (1737–1772) was a millwright, who married Hannah Davis (1743–1807) in 1766.
-On June 20, 1767, he purchased a 100-acre farm with frontage on the "Whitemarsh great road" (Germantown Pike) and the "Plymouth line" (Butler Pike), for £651.
-The purchase did not include the 8.25-acre plot at the northeast corner of Germantown and Butler Pikes, which the 1767 deed described as "Elizabeth and Catherine Ellis's Land."
-He and his wife built a 2-story stone house on the property.
-They had two children – Samuel (1768–1838) and Elizabeth (married John Freese).
-In 1769, Merchant Jr. was taxed £10 on 100 acres, one horse and one cow.
-He died in February 1772 at age 34.
+On June 20, 1767, Merchant Maulsby Jr. purchased a 100-acre farm with frontage on the "Whitemarsh great road" (Germantown Pike) and the "Plymouth line" (Butler Pike), for £651.
+The purchase did not include the 8.25-acre plot at the northeast corner of Germantown and Butler Pikes, which the 1767 deed described as "Elizabeth and Catherine Ellis's Land".
+Merchant Jr. and his wife built a two-story stone house on their property.
+They had two children: Samuel and Elizabeth.
+Merchant Maulsby Jr. died in February 1772 at age 34.

-In the early morning of May 20, 1778, 10-year-old Samuel Maulsby watched as British troops marched down Butler Pike to the meetinghouse, part of their unsuccessful attempt to surround the Marquis de Lafayette and 2,100 Continental troops at the Battle of Barren Hill.
-Maulsby's recollections were recorded by John Fanning Watson in his Annals of Philadelphia (1830), including his description of Redcoats looting his widowed mother's house.
+During the early morning of May 20, 1778, ten-year-old Samuel Maulsby watched as British troops marched down Butler Pike to the meetinghouse, part of an unsuccessful attempt to surround the Marquis de Lafayette and 2,100 Continental troops at the Battle of Barren Hill.
+Maulsby's recollections, including his description of Redcoats looting his widowed mother's house, were recorded by John Fanning Watson in his Annals of Philadelphia (1830).

 Widow Hannah Davis Maulsby married David Marple in 1781, and was soon widowed again.
-She married Richard Corson in 1784, with whom she had two children, Richard and Hannah.
-The Corsons occupied her 2-story stone house for a time, but settled in Bucks County, Pennsylvania.
-Samuel Dean was farming the Maulsby property in 1781; Enoch Marple was farming it in 1783; and seventeen-year-old Samuel Maulsby and his former schoolmate Joseph Corson, a nephew of Richard Corson, were farming it in 1785.
-Joseph Corson married Hannah Dickinson in 1786, and the young couple rented the 2-story stone house until 1789.
+She married Richard Corson in 1784, with whom she had two children, Richard Jr. and Hannah II.
+Richard and Hannah Corson occupied her two-story stone house in Plymouth Meeting for a period, but settled in Bucks County, Pennsylvania.
+Samuel Dean farmed the Maulsby-Corson property in 1781; Enoch Marple farmed it in 1783; and seventeen-year-old Samuel Maulsby and his former schoolmate Joseph Corson, a nephew of Richard Corson, farmed it in 1785.
+Joseph Corson married Hannah Dickinson in 1786, and the young couple rented the two-story stone house until 1789.
 Like Samuel Maulsby, they became abolitionists, and decades later one of their sons would marry one of his daughters.